JanssenProject/jans/docs/casa/plugins/cert-authn.md

 ### Is there a way to offer certificate enrollment/authentication without having Casa installed?

 Yes, that's possible.
-Open a github discussion or a support ticket.
+Open a Github discussion or a support ticket.